EXPO DUBAI 2020 – National Pavilions, a preview

 While the opening date is approaching, the first images of the national pavilions at EXPO DUBAI 2020 have been revealed.

-Each country is following a different approach to select its pavilion’s design, from those which organized an open architectural competition, to those which opted for a private bidding, to those which directly commissioned the design to an architectural firm; therefore, in the architects’ list we find both world-famous starchitects and lesser-known emerging design offices.
+Each country is following a different approach to select its pavilion’s design, from those which organized an open architectural competition, to those which opted for private bidding, to those which directly commissioned the design to an architectural firm; therefore, we find in the architects’ list both world-famous starchitects and lesser-known design offices.

 As usual, the World’s Fair is a sort of survey of the current architectural trends, though not automatically of the most innovative and seminal ones.
 The location of the 2020 expo in the Arabian Peninsula obviously poses the questions of sustainability and of how to cope with an environment characterized by “extreme” climatic conditions; and the design of all pavilions, more or less, focuses on those themes.